Gatlin says win over Bolt prelude to bigger things

 "I would consider it a prelude to something better and greater.
 I want to have faster, greater competitions against him."

-The 31-year-old burst past Bolt in their Diamond League race in Rome last month and hung on for his first ever 100 metres victory over the Jamaican.
+The 31-year-old burst past Bolt in their Diamond League race in Rome last month and hung on for his first ever 100 meters victory over the Jamaican.

 Some have called the rare loss a blip in Bolt's preparations for August's world championships in Moscow, a race soon to be forgotten.